 The concept of a visa as simply a document issued by a country's government allowing the holder to enter or leave that country obfuscates the enormity of a process that is difficult, prejudiced, capitalistic, dehumanizing and, often, utterly absurd.
-While we have always lived in a world in which travel, migration, exodus, exile and exploration have marked human existence, the extraordinary magnitude of these movements in our current time is unprecedented.
+Though we have always lived in a world in which travel, migration, exodus, exile and exploration have marked human existence, the extraordinary magnitude of these movements in our current time is unprecedented.

 While the dynamics stemming from our system of visas and passports is, then, much more an expression of the “now” than is commonly understood, the foundations of the migrations they were created to restrict were laid with the process of almost a hundred countries extricating themselves from the yoke of colonialism in the mid-twentieth century.
 Transitions to peace and stability in many of these countries have been impossible, colonial rule having put capitalist structures in place that have wiped out entire communities’ abilities to sustain themselves in terms of agriculture and trade.
 That whole communities are forced to leave their native lands in search of basic needs such as food, water, employment and shelter is the status quo.
 Today’s wars and climate change only exacerbate these migrations.